opendevstack/ods-quickstarters/e2e-cypress/files/README.md

 With Cypress 12 version is now available `cy.origin()` that allows you to handle redirections.
 This funcionality eases the login handling.
 See `./support/e2e.ts` for a generic login example.

+## Cypress Cloud

+Cypress Cloud has been enabled as a functionality and can be used by the quickstarter users.
+Some configuration needs to be done in the quickstarter for the dashboard to start recording executions.

+The steps for configuring this functionality are defined in (https://www.opendevstack.org/ods-documentation/opendevstack/latest/quickstarters/e2e-cypress.html).

+For more information on this, please contact the support team.

 #### *Obsolete*

 This quickstarter provides a login command for Azure SSO with MSALv2 (`./support/msalv2-login.ts`) as well as sample code for a generic login (`./support/generic-login.ts`).